-Brian is currently suing ODOC over their mailroom policies, which result in the rejection of anarchist literature sent to him.
+Brian is currently suing ODOC over their mailroom policies, which have resulted in the rejection of anarchist literature sent to him.
 This has been something that has bothered me the past 3 years — I have over 200 mail violations notices concerning letters and publications sent to me here in prison.
-Their favorite reasons for such “violations” are because the publications are “anarchist-related” or because of “STG symbol” — in this case, a circled “a”, a symbol used internationally for “anarchy”.
+Their favorite reasons for such “violations” are because the publications are “anarchist-related” or because of “STG symbol” — in this case, a circled “a,” a symbol used internationally for “anarchy”.
 I support Brian’s lawsuit.
-Plus he is a valued and trusted friend.
+Plus, he is a valued and trusted friend.
 We chose not to split up.
-On January 7th, we received write-ups about “unauthorized activity” and “disobedience of an order”.
-This had to do with a card writing campaign I’d initiated a month earlier.
-I’d asked people to send postcards to us with a circled “a” symbol on them, along with the caption — “This is not a gang symbol”.
+Brian actually said he could get more legal work done in the hole because he’d have more free time.

 Pretty illuminating, as this was not what I was charged with.
 But it does actually sum up ODOC’s attitude towards me.
 It has not been easy, but I have attempted to stay involved with events on the outside of these walls.
 I’ve been incarcerated since the international Reclaim the Streets day of solidarity to oppose the G-8 summit in Cologne, Germany, June 18th 1999.
 I’ve missed out on the Battle of Seattle, the anti-IMF/WB protests, the protests against both the Democratic and Republican National Conventions and GW Bush’s bloodless coup.

 The summary of my hearing contained a few lies and half-truths, designed to make me appear to be a threat to the safety and the security of ODOC facilities, if not the world at large.

 The hearings officer noted that I threatened to use my 30 years of organizing skills to “cause trouble” for ODOC.
 What I actually said was that I’d assured Benny Ward as well as the STG managers here at OSP that I would not use my extensive organizing skills to create trouble for them (i just wanted to do my time and get out intact).
 And I asked if it would be too much to expect that I be allowed to have my mail?
 Apparently it is. (was: Brian won the lawsuit – he does that a lot – and they started allowing a lot more stuff in.)

 The most alarming aspect of this, though, is the fact that ODOC has come to the conclusion that I am a member of the Earth Liberation Front.
 This despite the fact that I’ve never been arrested for an action by the ELF, nor have I ever been questioned about any actions by the ELF.
-Indeed, there is no evidence or rumor of evidence that can connect me to the ELF in any way what so ever.
+Indeed, there is no evidence or rumor of evidence that can connect me to the ELF in any way whatsoever.

 The ELF is a clandestine group whose sole purpose is to carry out acts of sabotage against corporations and research facilities that the ELF considers responsible for despoiling the earth.